Sessions

 A Loops session is the container resource that scopes a training project’s work.
 It holds the trainer server and sampling server for a given base model and links them to a Baseten training project.
 Everything you create within a session (trainer servers, sampling servers, checkpoints) is queryable through that session’s ID.
 For the full route reference, see the Loops API overview.Trainer servers

 A trainer server is the process that runs the training computation: forward pass, backward pass, and optimizer step.
 It owns the model weights for the duration of the session and writes checkpoints to a dedicated storage path under abt://loops:… URI.
 There is one trainer per session per base model.
-You set max_seq_len when creating the trainer; Baseten picks the GPU type, GPU count, and node topology (single-node or multi-node) that supports your sequence length and base model.
+The trainer defaults to the longest sequence length the base model supports; Baseten picks the GPU type, GPU count, and node topology (single-node or multi-node) that supports it.
 When you call POST /v1/loops/runs, Baseten provisions the trainer server alongside its paired sampling server and returns both resource IDs.
-The HTTP API calls trainer servers “runs”; the SDK calls them “trainer servers”.
-Both refer to the same resource and ID.
+The API route calls a trainer server a “run”.
+Both the HTTP API and the SDK identify it by its run ID: the API takes a run_id query parameter, and the SDK exposes the same value as TrainingClient.run_id.

 Sampling servers